10 Operations and Analytics

 10.2.2 Understanding our problem

-We’ll need a little data to begin to understand our problem, and we aim to collect exploratory data.
+We have a goal with collecting exploratory data.
 We are looking for something to help build our problem statement.
-In this case, we can look at the line length of a particular concept.
+In this case, perhaps we can simply go out and look at line-length at a particular concept.
+How would this work?
+Let’s take a closer look at a standard concession concept.

 A typical concept has eight to fifteen items on the menu.
 Items are purchased at differential rates and have varying prep times.
 Most items can be stored for about twenty minutes before quality begins to degrade.
-The number of points of sale varies, but most concepts have between four and twelve points of purchase.
-Customers enter the queue and wait until a point of sale becomes available.
-They place their order, pay, and then wait at the point of purchase for the order to be fulfilled before exiting the system.
+The number of points of sale vary, but most concepts have between four and twelve points of sale.
+Customers enter the queue and wait until a point of sale become available.
+They place their order, pay, and then wait at the point-of-sale for the order to be fulfilled before exiting the system.

-Queuing systems are a fascinating topic.
-A more detailed analysis of queuing systems will be covered in this chapter within section 10.5.
-However, if you are unfamiliar with how queuing systems are analyzed, I recommend spending a little time covering Queuing theory 96.
-Queuing theory can be highly complex and has many applications across various disciplines.
-To simplify it, consider your goal in designing systems so that the outcomes are more deterministic.
+Let’s discuss the queuing discipline in a little more detail.
+A detialed analysis of queuing systems will be covered later in this chapter within section 10.5.
+However, if you are unfamiliar with how queuing systems are analyzed, I recommend spending a little time covering Queuing Theory 62.
+Queuing theory can be extremely complex and has many applications across a variety of disciplines.
+To simplify it, just think of your goal as to design systems so that the outcomes are more deterministic.
+Let’s describe our queuing discipline in more detail since it is a critical component of this system.

-The Game Hens’ concession concepts typically follow a multi-channel, single-phase (MCSP) queuing discipline.
-In an MCSP system, we have a one-step (single phase) serving process where the register handles the complete transaction, and there are multiple points-of-sale (channels) serving the queue.
-Additionally, the process follows a FIFO (first-in, first-out) queue discipline where the customer waiting the most extended amount of time is serviced first.
+The Game Hens’ concession concepts typically follow a multi-channel, single phase (MCSP) queuing discipline.
+In a MCSP system we have a one-step (single phase) serving process where the register handles the complete transaction and there are multiple points-of-sale (channels) serving the queue.
+Additionally, the process follows a FIFO (first-in, first out) queue discipline where the customer waiting the longest amount of time is serviced first.

 Let’s extract the key elements of this system: